cnobile2012/dcolumn/README.md

      relation field.
    * Returns the field used in the HTML select option text value.

+### Template Tags
+There are only three template tags that can be used.
+These tags will help with displaying the proper type of fields in your templates.

+#### auto_display
+The `auto_display` tag displays the dynamic columns in your template as either form elements or `span` elements.
+This tag takes one positional argument and three keyword arguments.
+Please look at the example code for usage.

+ 1. relation `dict`
+   * A dictionary representing the meta data for a specific field.
+This data is a single value dict that can be found in the context as `relations`.
+ 2. prefix `str`
+   * Defaults to an empty string, but can be used to put a common prefix on all tag id and name attributes.
+Not often used.
+ 3. option `(list, tuple) or dict`
+   * Used only for choice type fields, but can be passed into the template tag for all types--if needed it will be used.
+The entire `dynamicColumns` from the context can be passed in (dict) or just the specific field's data `list or tuple`.
+ 4. display `bool`
+   * This keyword argument is either `True` or `False`. `False` is the default and generates `input` or `select` tags for form data.
+If `True` `span` tags are generated for detail pages where no forms would generally be used.

+#### single_display
+The `single_display` tag displays a single slug based on a `CollectionBase` derived model.
+This tag would often be used in list templates.

+ 1. obj `model instance`
+   * A model instance that is derived from `CollectionBase`.
+ 2. slug `str`
+   * The `slug` from a DynamicColumn record.
+ 3 as `str`
+   * A delimiter keyword used to define the next argument.
+ 4. name `str`
+   * The variable name created in the context that will hold the value of the slug. ex. if the slug is `first-name` the context variable could be `first_name`.

+#### combine_contexts
+The `combine_contexts` tag combines two different context variables.
+This would often be used to get the template error from a form for a specific slug. ex.
+The combination of `form.error` and `relation.slug` would give you the error for the form `input` element.

+ 1. obj `instance object`
+   * Any instance object that has member objects.
+ 2. variable `variable indicating member object`
+   * Reference to any member object on the `obj`.

 Feel free to contact me at: carl dot nobile at gmail.com